bd1211/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "the front page of blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
-I'm not happy, the world is so bad
+I'm so sad, the world is disappointing